Last fact-checked: 25 November 2020

 You will be swollen, bruised and tender, which will ease gradually day-by-day after surgery.
 It will be around two weeks before this has eased significantly, and you may want to return to work then.
 Most normal activities, including gentle exercise, can be resumed after three weeks.

 Rhinoplasty in Bangkok costs on average AUD $3,300.
-In a developed country like Australia, for example, it can cost around AUD $8,000.
+In a developed country such as Australia, for example, it can cost around AUD $8,000.

 These prices are average estimates; for exact price breakdowns, as well as a plethora of other useful information including photos, surgeon profiles and real patient reviews, check out three of our most popular partner clinics in Bangkok below: